LibreCAD/docs/ref/Coordinates.rst

 In LibreCAD lines, points, arcs, polylines, circles and many more entities can be drawn and placed in a drawing using either *Absolute* or *Relative* coordinate input.

-To input coordinate value points in LibreCAD you can 'type' your values in the command line or inside a 'text input box' (presented by tool options requiring distance,angle etc...).
+To input coordinate value points in LibreCAD you can type the values in the command line or inside a 'text input box' (presented by tool options requiring distance,angle etc...).
 This method is 100% accurate.